 Looking for the best hotels in Bagan?
-We asked top travel writers for their recommendations.
+We asked top travel writers for their recommendations for the best hotels, guesthouses, inns, and hostels that Bagan has to offer.

 Bagan is synonymous with magic.
 This small community in Myanmar was once the capital of a mighty kingdom.
 Between the 11th and 13th centuries, over 10,000 pagodas, temples, and monasteries were built.
 Today, some 2,200 structures remain, the greatest concentration of religious sites in the world.
 It is an absolutely essential stop for all travelers in Myanmar and you'll never regret adding an extra day or two onto your Bagan itinerary.